isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children products.md

 <p><strong>The Consumer Product Safety Office would like to alert consumers about baby self-feeding pillows (also known as prop feeders) which can pose serious risks of choking and suffocation to babies.</strong>
 </p>
 <p>Baby self-feeding pillows enable a baby to be positioned on their back
-and attached to a bottle to self-feed without the assistance of a caregiver.</p>
+and attached to a bottle to self-feed without the assistance of a caregiver.
-<p>This creates risks of serious harm, death, lung infection, suffocation
+<br>This creates risks of serious harm, death, lung infection, suffocation
 and ear infection from choking on the feed.
 Babies do not have the dexterity or cognitive ability to control the flow of bottle feed, know when to stop feeding, take action if they gag or choke, or raise alarm if something is going wrong.
-Babies also risk being smothered by the pillow when they move.</p>
+Babies also risk being smothered by the pillow when they move.
-<p>Consumers with such products are advised to stop using them immediately.
+<br>Consumers with such products are advised to stop using them immediately.
-Several jurisdictions including Australia, the United Kingdom and the United States of America have also warned consumers on these baby self-feeding products.</p>
+Several jurisdictions including Australia, the United Kingdom and the United States of America have also warned consumers on these baby self-feeding products.
-<p>Parents and caregivers are reminded:</p>
+<br>Parents and caregivers are reminded:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Never leave a bottle propped in a baby’s mouth using a pillow, a self-feeding